 by John Davis, The Rewilding Institute (rewilding.org)

 The killing corridors of our country’s roads After a few thousand miles of riding, you begin to feel the animals’ pain.
-They are visible nearly every mile of road, dismembered, crushed, fur and bones strewn about, carcasses in the margins – broken bodies who once had families and felt joy and pain, like we do. …
+They are visible nearly every mile of road, dismembered, …

 -